-2020 was likely the worst year for economic growth since the Great Recession
+2020 was the worst year for economic growth since the Second World War

-Economists expect today’s release to show that the recovery slowed in the final three months of the year as the coronavirus spread rapidly during the holiday season and the economy shed jobs in December.

-The last time economic growth was particularly awful was in 2009 during the depths of the Great Recession; economic output shrank by 2.5 percent.
-If 2020 exceeds that number, as is expected by the Wall Street Journal Survey of Economists, it will have been the worst year for economic growth since 1946, when the economy shrank by 11.6 percent as the nation demobilized from its wartime footing.
+It is the first time the economy has contracted for the year since 2009, when Gross Domestic Product shrank by 2.5 percent during the depths of the Great Recession.
+It is also the worst year for economic growth since 1946, when the economy shrank by 11.6 percent as the nation demobilized from its wartime footing.

+Overall, the economy was mostly on the mend in the latter half of 2020, and the recession may even be technically over.
+However, the economy has a long way to go before it heals entirely.
+More than 15 million Americans are on unemployment, and jobs that depend heavily on person-to-person contact — like those at hotels, bars and restaurants — may not return until the pandemic ends.
+On Wednesday, Federal Reserve Chair Jerome H. Powell said there is “nothing more important to the economy right now than people getting vaccinated.”

 “There has been a broad recovery, but economically speaking, we’re not out of the woods yet,” said Ben Herzon, executive director at IHS Markit.

+Personal income continued to fall between October and December, likely driven by a drop in social benefits as relief programs under the Cares Act wound down.
+Congress approved a $900 billion stimulus package last month, but Trump did not sign the deal until the final days of 2020, as millions of unemployed Americans risked losing unemployment benefits, housing assistance and other critical aid.

+“The package enacted at the end of December was completely welcome, but we’re clearly seeing that it took some time to roll out and get that aid to folks,” said Wendy Edelberg, director of The Hamilton Project and former chief economist at the Congressional Budget Office.
+“That’s going to take some time.
+And [the package] was too small.”

 This is the last GDP report from former president Donald Trump’s tenure.
 Until the pandemic, Trump was on track for an economic record that put him near the middle of the pack among recent presidents.
-But the covid-19 crisis has ensured that he is likely to have overseen the slowest economic growth of any president in the period since the Second World War.
+But the covid-19 crisis ensured Trump oversaw the slowest economic growth of any president in the period since the Second World War.

 Economic chaos reigned in 2020.
 In the second quarter, gross domestic product contracted at the fastest quarterly rate ever for the United States, as the pandemic walloped workers and businesses and kept millions from leaving their homes.
 Then, in the third quarter, GDP soared at a record pace as parts of the economy reopened and businesses brought workers back onto their payrolls.